Settlement Web

 The Settlement Web offers functionality which may be grouped into the areas shown below.
 Click the image below to open the Settlement Web Help.
 A new browser tab opens containing the online Help and allowing you to search all topics related to the Settlement Web.
 To learn what's covered in each of the below areas, click to expand the + signs below.

 Clients may submit their deliver orders and payment orders to DTC using the Settlement Web interface.
-Transactions may be entered individually or uploaded via Excel spreadsheet templates accessible from the default Settlement Web Online Help under the Transaction File Uploads> Getting Templates topic.
+Transactions may be entered individually or uploaded via Excel spreadsheet templates accessible from the Settlement Web Online Help under the Transaction File Uploads> Getting Templates topic.

 Getting templates